qjy358123002/HW-3/README.md

 Data process
 ---------------------

-### Get the all the data from sensor and make a dataframe for the model
+> Get the all the data from sensor and make a dataframe for the model4

-### Get the low pass signal as the data input for our model
+> Get the low pass signal as the data input for our model

 Transfer t
 ---------------------